 Nobody could have seen this coming.

 While that might not be strictly accurate – proto-pandemic outbreaks have been with us for many years now – it’s certainly the case that relatively few businesses were well-prepared for COVID-19.
-As companies transition into a new business environment in the wake of the ongoing crisis, they’re wisely weighing lessons to apply to their business continuity and disaster recovery strategies to enhance organizational resilience.
+As companies transition into a new business environment in the wake of the ongoing crisis, they’re wisely weighing lessons to apply to their business continuity and disaster recovery strategies to enhance organisational resilience.

-For many organizations, this means looking carefully at the advantages of the public cloud as a tool for risk mitigation and crisis management.
+For many organisations, this means looking carefully at the advantages of the public cloud as a tool for risk mitigation and crisis management.
 Although a migration to the cloud has been underway for at least a decade, the distribution of these activities has been uneven.

 - Enhanced team collaboration: The cloud can support much of the flexibility of work practices and collaboration efficiency that you might otherwise lose during scenarios like the current crisis.
 Employees can access data from home or even – for those still working on-site – during the commute to and from work (so long as they have connectivity).
 Cloud technologies also equip teams with the ability to easily communicate and share work without the need for in-person interactions.
 If you’re working on a project that’s distributed across different locations, no problem – you can give employees, contractors and third parties access to the same files.